Recent ‘ARK: Survival Evolved’ Updates Hit Xbox One, New Crafting Skill Plus Lots Of Bug Fixes And More

 Changes to ARK Singleplayer

-Single-player specific difficulty setting have been added to ARK: Survival Evolved.
+Single-player specific difficulty settings have been added to ARK: Survival Evolved.
 Single players and player-run servers also have a new option to disable structure placement collision.
-This will allow structures to “clip” into the ground and elsewhere where they previously could not
+This will allow structures to “clip” into the ground and elsewhere where they previously could not.

 Those that like to go it alone in ARK: Survival Evolved will also see the automatic creation of tribes, an increase in crop growth speed, and a doubling of the rate of consumption of gasoline and element by the regular generator and the Tek generator.
 Additionally, the cost to make gasoline has been increased to six oil and five hide to produce five gasoline.